 Antibodies against one influenza virus type or subtype confer limited or no protection against another.
 Furthermore, antibodies to one antigenic variant of influenza virus might not protect against a new antigenic variant of the same type or subtype.
 Frequent development of antigenic variants through antigenic drift is the virologic basis for seasonal epidemics and the reason for the usual change of one or more new strains in each year's influenza vaccine.
-Therefore, influenza vaccines are standardized to contain the hemagglutinins of influenza virus strains representing the influenza viruses likely to be circulating during the influenza season in the hemisphere for which the vaccine is intended.
+Therefore, influenza vaccines are standardized to contain the hemagglutinins of influenza virus strains representing the influenza viruses likely to be circulating in the U.S. during the influenza season.

-Fluzone High-Dose Quadrivalent Southern Hemisphere stimulates the immune system to produce antibodies that help prevent influenza disease.
+Fluzone High-Dose Quadrivalent stimulates the immune system to produce antibodies that help prevent influenza disease.